-To get what they need from you, people need to see you on social media sites.
-But, there’s a caveat - they don’t want to hear from your corporate accounts.
-They want to hear from your people - customers, partners, and others.
+Here’s the thing, people believe people — they don’t want to hear from your corporate accounts.
+They want to hear from your people — customers, partners, and others.

 When you frame things like this, it becomes clear that your employees are a powerful asset.
-It’s to the detriment of the company that they are overlooked in your content strategy.
+If your company strategy is centered around your employees, you can turn them from potential to active assets and start seeing results pretty soon.
+The opposite would be a huge detriment for your business.
 With their help, you can easily spread your brand’s story and vision on social media sites.

 Build your brand with advocacy and make sure that your employees are your biggest cheerleaders.

-If the benefits of encouraging and managing an internal advocacy program don’t light a fire under you, maybe the dangers of failing to do so will.
-Here’s what you’re risking if you delegate employee advocacy to the sideline:
+If the benefits of encouraging and managing an internal advocacy program aren’t enough for you to realize how pressing this is, maybe the dangers of failing to do so will.
+Here’s what you’re risking if you delegate employee advocacy to the sidelines:

-- You risk getting left behind - essentially, the digital transformation bandwagon will be passing you by.
-Most of your competitors will jump at an opportunity to streamline their business by using profit-boosting online platforms and tactics.
+- You risk getting left behind — essentially, the digital transformation wagon will be passing you by.
+Most of your competitors will jump at any opportunity to streamline their business by using profit-boosting online platforms and tactics.

-- You will pay more for social media and content - creating content is a real budget drain.
+- You will pay more for social media and content — creating content is a real budget drain.
 So is paid promotion on social media sites.
 Employee advocates can be mobilized to create and share content for a fraction of the cost it would cost you to outsource those activities.
-Additionally, employees get a lot more traction with potential customers.
+Plus, you know, employees get a lot more traction with potential customers.

 - Your cost per lead will remain the same — while everyone else will be decreasing theirs.
 More awareness, bigger networks, and glowing online reviews can trigger potential prospects to pull the purchasing trigger before you have to invest too much.